Repossession of rented social housing

 - Set out the tenant’s right to request a review of the tenancy warning

-Section 8 deals with tenancy warnings in relation to breaches of rent-related obligations – either the rent agreed in the tenancy agreement or whatever repayments were agreed in a rescheduling arrangement.
+You can get a tenancy warning for breaking your rent-related obligations.
+For example, not paying the rent agreed in the tenancy agreement or repayments agreed in a rescheduling arrangement.